aleksanderkoder/OzonAlerts/README.md

 # OzonAlerts
+ ** WORK IN PROGRESS **
-A pretty, yet easy to use framework for customizable popup boxes for the web, featuring a modern and elegant design.
+A pretty and easy-to-use framework for customizable popup boxes for the web, featuring a modern and elegant design.

 # Usage